Frequently Asked Questions (FAQ)

-- Naturopathic medicine is a distinct system of primary health care—an art, science, philosophy and practice of diagnosis, and treatment and prevention of illness.
+- Naturopathic medicine is a distinct system of primary health care—an art, science, philosophy, and practice of the diagnosis, treatment, and prevention of illness.
 Naturopathic medicine is distinguished by the principles that underlie and determine its practice.

-- These principles include the healing power of nature (vis medicatrix naturae), identification and treatment of the causes (tolle causam), the promise to first do no harm (primum non nocere), doctor as teacher (docere), treatment of the whole person, and emphasis on prevention.
+- These principles include the healing power of nature (vis medicatrix naturae), the identification and treatment of the causes (tolle causam), the promise to first do no harm (primum non nocere), the role of the doctor as a teacher (docere), the treatment of the whole person, and an emphasis on prevention.

 - These principles give rise to a practice that emphasizes the individual and empowers him or her to greater responsibility in personal health care and maintenance.
 Read More…

-- First Do No Harm (Primum Non Nocere): Naturopathic physicians utilize methods and medicinal substances which uses the least force necessary to diagnose and treat
+- First Do No Harm (Primum Non Nocere): Naturopathic physicians utilize methods and medicinal substances that use the least force necessary to diagnose and treat the patient.

 - Doctor as Teacher (Docere): Naturopathic physicians educate their patients and encourage self-responsibility for health.

 - Treat the Whole Person: Naturopathic physicians treat each patient by taking into account individual physical, mental, emotional, genetic, environmental, social, and other factors.

 - Prevention: Naturopathic physicians emphasize the prevention of disease.

 How are naturopathic doctors certified?